glassroom/heinsen_tree/README.md

 ## How Does it Work?

-`ClassTree` is a PyTorch module implementing the methods we propose in [the paper](https://arxiv.org) (Heinsen, 2022).
-These methods are algebraically expressible as tensor transformations that common software frameworks for machine learning can execute efficiently, particularly in hardware accelerators like GPUs and TPUs, incurring negligible computation and only modest fixed memory consumption over the footprint of data.
+`ClassTree` is a PyTorch module implementing the methods we propose in our paper.
+These methods are algebraically expressible as tensor transformations that common software frameworks for machine learning, like PyTorch, can execute efficiently, particularly in hardware accelerators like GPUs and TPUs, incurring negligible computation and only modest fixed memory consumption over the footprint of data.
 Our methods enable efficient hierarchical classification in parallel.

 ## Tips for Training and Inference